viktor-platform/gis-analysis/README.md

 ### Step 2: Set filter

-Activate the "set filter" toggle to apply the filter and only visualize the shapes on the map, for which its values are within the filter.
+Activate the filter and only visualize the shapes on the map, for which its values are within the filter.

 First choose a field name.
 The field names are automatically imported from the